 If you want to select all items, click the first one in the list, hold down SHIFT key and then click the last item.
 Release SHIFT key.

 To delete the selected items, right-click one of them and select Delete.

 avast! will confirm the deletion.
 Click Yes.

-By default, silent mode is activated for every full-screen application, but to be really sure that nothing disturbs you during gaming, presentations or watching a movie, right-click the avast!
+To activate the mode manually, right-click the avast!
 Free Antivirus icon in Taskbar Notification area and click Silent/gaming mode.
 If there is a check mark before the item, the mode is already activated.

 Always remember to turn the silent/gaming mode off after you finish your games, presentations, etc!

 For Windows Vista and 7 users, avast!
-Free Antivirus 8 adds a Desktop Gadget with status report and buttons for opening avast! main window, updating databases and following avast! at Twitter, Facebook and blog.
-Windows XP and 8 have no support for Desktop Gadgets.
+Free Antivirus 2014 adds a Desktop Gadget with status report and buttons for opening avast! main window, updating databases and following avast!
+Twitter, Facebook and blogging accounts.
+Windows XP and 8/8.1 have no support for Desktop Gadgets.

 The gadget is especially useful for Windows 7 users, because avast! icon in Taskbar Notification Area (aka System Tray) tends to be hidden and users might not notice if avast! status changes from secured to something else.